-Allergy drops are used three times a day.
-A single drop is placed under the tongue first thing in the morning, at mid-afternoon, and at bedtime.
-Airborne allergies may take several months to improve.
-To be effective, treatment is started 3 months prior to the allergy season an important part of therapy.
+A drop is placed under the tongue first thing in the morning, at mid-afternoon, and at bedtime.
+To be effective, treatment is started at least 3 months prior to the allergy season.

 There is no need to stop your allergy medications for the clinic visit or blood testing.

-You must notify the office if you have had emergency allergy treatment of any kind, especially for asthma.
+You must notify the office if you have had emergency allergy treatment of any kind.
 Severe, anaphylactic allergy is not treated with allergy drops.

-A history of glycerin sensitivity may be a contraindication to use of the drops, but can usually be treated with sublingual immunotherapy.
+A history of glycerin sensitivity may be a contraindication to use of the drops, but can often be treated with sublingual immunotherapy.